We take an in-depth look at what you can expect from Amazon Music Unlimited, and whether or not this is worth investing in.

-As mentioned, you can stream music at one of three levels: Best Available, Standard, or Data Saver.
-Except for when using Amazon Music HD, which adds 2 more levels: HD, and Ultra HD.
-For our tests, we used the default option: Best Available.
+As mentioned, you can stream music at one of three levels: Best Available, Standard, HD/Ultra HD, or Data Saver.

-For quality testing, we used Sony’s MDR-ZX770BN headphones with active noise cancelling on both a Windows PC and Android device.
-Audio quality was good when we streamed multiple tracks with Amazon Unlimited.
+Audio quality was good when I streamed multiple tracks with Amazon Unlimited.
 Streaming at 320kbps, this is the best standard definition quality you could ask for from any audio streaming service.

-Your average listener won’t have any complaints, but for someone with high-end equipment that wants the best quality available, opting in for an Amazon Music HD subscription would be the best option.
+Your average listener won’t have any complaints, but for someone with high-end equipment that wants the best quality available, opting in for HD/Ultra HD would perhaps be the best option.

-Since the music offered by Amazon Music HD is lossless, the playback will be closer to the original recording of the track.
+Since the music offered in HD/Ultra HD is lossless, the playback will be closer to the original recording of the track.
 But, this is only true for those who have the equipment necessary to stream at this quality.